Elizabeth Holtzman: 1992 election

-Later life
+Municipal politics

 District Attorney

 Brooklyn District Attorney Eugene Gold declined to run for reelection in 1981, and wanted his executive assistant Norman Rosen to succeed him.
 Holtzman launched her campaign on July 22, and was given the Liberal ballot line while Rosen received the Republican line.
 Rosen was supported by Mayor Ed Koch and Brooklyn's Democratic political machine.
 During the campaign, Rosen ran a radio commercial that stated, "Liz Holtzman, she's a nice girl; maybe I'd like to have her as a daughter, but not as a DA."
 Holtzman won the nomination due to strong support from black voters.
 Her election made her first female district attorney in New York City and the second in New York State.

 Holtzman was an opponent of Meade Esposito, the chair of the Brooklyn Democratic Party and its political machine, during her political career and reduced his control over the district attorney's office.
 Before her tenure, black people were excluded from working in the homicide bureau.
 The police union picketed her office in 1985, calling her a "persecutor of cops" and claimed she was "soft on crime" after she created a special unit to investigate police brutality.